rocco/rocco.github.io/_source/about/index.md

 As of 2010 [**I am interested in node.js**][nodepost] and I maintain an open source [node.js boilerplate][node-base].

 I currently live in Frankfurt, Germany and I used to run the local HTML5/PhoneGap Meetup group.
-I know a little German.
+I know a little German. <!-- If you get this joke, get in touch and I'll buy you a coffee. -->

 [industialdesign]: https://en.wikipedia.org/wiki/Industrial_design